MultiQC/MultiQC/docs/custom_content.md

 If you're using `plot_type: 'generalstats'` then a report section will not be created and most of the configuration keys above are ignored.

+Data types `generalstats` and `beeswarm` are _only_ possible by setting the above configuration keys (these can't be guessed by data format).

 ## Data formats
 MultiQC can parse custom data from a few different sources, in a number of different formats.
 Which one you use depends on how the data is being produced.

+A quick summary of which approach to use looks something like this:

+* Additional data when already using custom MultiQC config files
+  * _Data as part of MultiQC config_
+* Data specifically for MultiQC from a custom script
+  * _MultiQC-specific data file_
+* Data from a custom script which is also used by other processes
+  * _Separate configuration and data files_
+  * Add `_mqc.txt` to filename and hope that MultiQC guesses correctly
+* Anything more complicated, or data from a released tool
+  * Write a proper MultiQC module instead.

 For more complete examples of the data formats understood by MultiQC, please see the [`data/custom_content`](https://github.com/ewels/MultiQC_TestData/tree/master/data/custom_content)